teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/TwoDevelopers.md

-# Two Developers Work Together With no Conficts
+# Two Developers Work Together

 The following example shows two developers collaborating on a GitHub repository.

 Try this with our own GitHub repository.

 * **(A)** Uses a browser to access the repository